Meshdynamics

 .All models support 8011ac radios in a 2, 4 or 6 slot board .

 .All models are remotely configurable.
-Models may be field upgraded through the NMS.
-See: MD4000 NMS User Guide
+Models field upgraded through the NMS.
+MD4000 NMS User Guide

 .All models support field replacement of radio cards.